Graywing13/botpourri-music/README.md

 - bot thinks it can "play" invalid files which are 0-second songs.

 Low priority (Done: 1) <br>
+- check whether i can access internal files from an external source (thats bad)
 - b.giverole is scuffed.
 - bot automatic help page & command descriptions
 - would be nice to mutex lock serverQueue especially in play.js